Pakistan-administered Kashmir's PM sacked by court in contempt case | Politics

 Pakistan administered Kashmir's Prime Minister Sardar Tanveer Ilyas was sacked from his office by a court on Tuesday in a contempt case, the court order said.
 Ilyas comes from the Pakistan Tehreek-e-Insaf (PTI) party of former Prime Minister Imran Khan, who has been locked in a political wrangling with the government that succeeded him in Islamabad.

 The Kashmir leader was tried over a speech he made last week criticising the courts for what he said was interference in his government's affairs, a court official told Reuters.
-Chief Justice Sadaqat Hussain Raja, who headed a panel of four judges, told a packed courtroom that Ilyas "stands disqualified from being the member of the legislative assembly and ceases to hold any public office".
+Chief Justice of the Muzaffarabad High Court Sadaqat Hussain Raja, who headed a panel of four judges that convicted Ilyas, told a packed courtroom that he "stands disqualified from being the member of the legislative assembly and ceases to hold any public office".

+A convicted leader under Pakistani law would be disqualified from contesting any elections for five years.
+He has the right to appeal to the Supreme Court against the sentence.
+The court showed a video of Ilyas's speech and asked him to verify whether it was him speaking and whether he wanted to contest the content of the speech, according to a Reuters reporter in the courtroom.

+Ilyas did not contest and instead tendered an apology, which the court rejected.
+The disputed Himalayan region of Kashmir is divided between India and Pakistan.
+Pakistani-administered Kashmir is a semi-autonomous region with its own regional government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)